Zuikyo/ZIKRouter/README.md

 ## Features

-* Discover view or module with protocol, decoupling the source and the destination class
-* Prepare the route with protocol in block, instead of directly configuring the destination (the source is coupled with the destination) or in delegate method (in `-prepareForSegue:sender:` you have to distinguish different destinations, and they're alse coupled with source)
-* Support route for view and any module
-* Support all route types in UIKit (push, present modally, present as popover, segue, show, showDetail, addChildViewController, addSubview and custom presentation), encapsulating into one method
-* Remove a view through one method, without using `-popViewControllerAnimated:`,`-dismissViewControllerAnimated:completion:`,`removeFromParentViewController`,`removeFromSuperview` in different sistuation.
-Router can choose the proper method
-* Support storyboard.
-UIViewController and UIView from a segue can auto create it's registered router
-* Enough error checking for view route action
-* AOP support for view route action

-## Features

 - [x] Swift, Objective-C and mixed development Support
 - [x] Routing for UIViewController, UIView and any classes
 - [x] Dependency injection